MicrosoftDocs/bot-docs/articles/nodejs/prompts.md

 | [Prompts.choice][PromptsChoice]  | Asks the user to choose from a list of choices. | [IPromptChoiceResult][IPromptChoiceResult] |
 | [Prompts.attachment][PromptsAttachment]  | Asks the user to upload a picture or video. | [IPromptAttachmentResult][IPromptAttachmentResult] |

-## Using a waterfall
+## Create a waterfall

-In the following example the bot's message handler takes an array of functions (a waterfall) instead of a single function.
+In the following example the bot's message handler takes an array of functions, called a *waterfall*, instead of a single function.
-When a user sends a message to our bot, the first function in our waterfall will get called and we can use the [text()][text] prompt to ask the user for their name.
+When a user sends a message to our bot, the first function in the waterfall will be called.
+The bot will use the [text()][text] prompt to ask the user for their name.
-Their response will be passed to the second function in our waterfall which will send the user a customized greeting.
+The user's response will be passed to the second function in the waterfall which will send the user a greeting customized with their name.
 This cascading sequence of questions and responses is what gives the waterfall feature its name.

 ```javascript